Orobanche bulbosa

 Orobanche bulbosa is a species of plant known by the common name chaparral broomrape.

 It is native to the chaparral of California and Baja California.
-It is a parasite growing attached to the roots of shrubs, usually chamise.
+It is a holoparasite growing attached to the roots of shrubs, usually chamise.

 Description

 Orobanche bulbosa arises from a thick root and a bulbous, twisted, scaly stem base, and grows erect to a maximum height near 30 cm.
 As a parasite taking its nutrients from a host plant, it lacks leaves and chlorophyll.
 It is dark purple to nearly black in color, with tiny whitish bumps bearing hairs.

 The inflorescence is a dense spike-like or pyramid-shaped cluster of generally over 20 flowers.
 Each flower is tubular, between 1 and 2 cm long, and yellow to purple in color.

 The fruit is a capsule containing minute seeds.